yuqiliao/IDE-help-guide/06-talis-walk-through.Rmd

--   at one time point, compare the age group (e.g., ages below 40 and between 40-49) gap in one country/subnational education system to the age-group gap in another country/\
+-   at one time point, compare the age group (e.g., ages below 40 and between 40-49) gap in one country/subnational education system to the age-group gap in another country/subnational education system;
-    subnational education system;

 -   compare the age-group gap at two time points within a country/subnational education system;

--   compare the difference between the age-group gap at two time points in country/\
-    subnational education system to the difference between the age-group gap at two time points in another country/subnational education system; or
+-   compare the difference between the age-group gap at two time points in country/subnational education system to the difference between the age-group gap at two time points in another country/subnational education system; or